LeaderPortfolio

 Early Life and Education

-Leon Black was born on July 31, 1951, in New York City.
-He is the son of Eli M. Black, a prominent Jewish businessman who was the chairman and majority owner of the United Brands Company.
-His mother, Shirley Lubell, was an artist.
-Black received a Bachelor of Arts in philosophy and history from Dartmouth College in 1973 and an MBA from Harvard Business School in 1975.
+Leon Black was born in New York City on July 31, 1951.
+His father, Eli M. Black, was a prominent businessman who chaired the United Brands Company.
+Leon Black received a Bachelor of Arts degree in philosophy and history from Dartmouth College in 1973 and earned an MBA from Harvard Business School in 1975.

 Rise to Success